Époisses Cheese vs Gouda Cheese

 Époisses's texture can be described as "soft and creamy".
 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".

-Époisses Cheese has a subtle, fruity, distinctive, balanced flavor. Époisses's aroma can be described as "undergrowth".
-Gouda Cheese has a sweet to nutty flavor.
+Époisses Cheese has a subtle, fruity, distinctive, balanced taste. Époisses's aroma can be described as "undergrowth".
+Gouda Cheese has a sweet to nutty taste.

 Appearance and Aging